Rent a car and discover the hidden gems of Thailand

 Front passengers should automatically wear their seatbelts whenever the car is moving.
 Some vehicles have complete seatbelt features, so even the rear passengers must fasten their respective safety belts.
 Doing this will lessen the impact in case of road accidents.

-No Using of Handheld Phones While Driving
+Mobile Phones While Driving

 You choose to drive by car to head over to your destination.
 So, the responsibilities are right on your shoulder.
 Complete focus and attention are vital every time you coast a vehicle.
 Letting it disrupted can lead you to severe injuries.
 Better refrain from answering calls and messages if it is not necessary to do so.
 However, if it is inevitable, make use of the hand-free system feature.